 Large property companies own hundreds of properties and the gains and losses on individual properties average out.
 But if you have a single property and you get into litigation with the tenant or into major repairs and so on, there’s a lot of cash flow that you’re going to miss out on.

 We think you need to go into a real estate investment with a lot of knowledge about how wide the variation is—don’t look at the average price increase in your home market in the past 20 years.
 Look at the worst case scenario: what if you have to hire a lawyer to get rid of a bad tenant who’s not paying.

 Having said that, many people do make great fortunes by buying real estate, using a lot of leverage, and sticking with it for 10, 20 or 30 years.
 But don’t kid yourself into thinking it’s the same as buying a stock like Canadian Pacific, because there’s a lot more to it.

 Investing in U.S. real estate from Canada: rising interest rates could ruin your plans

-If interest rates continue to move over time, which appears likely, it may force some would-be buyers out of the market, and lead others to lower the price they are able or willing to pay.
+If interest rates move up in the long-term, which appears likely, it may force some would-be buyers out of the market, and lead others to lower the price they are able or willing to pay.
 Fewer houses will change hands in that case.
 House prices may hold steady, but they could also move down.

 If interest rates were to shoot up in the midst of an economic setback and rising unemployment, it would force a lot more buyers out of the market, while forcing many more others to cut their house-buying budget.
 In addition, some of the newly unemployed might dump their houses on the market because they won’t be able to keep up their current mortgage payments, let alone refinance when their current low-interest mortgages come due.
 In that case, there could be a deeper slump in house prices.